 1990 – 1992

 In the early 1990s, the brand had a new name.
 It had a more complex structure than the previous one.
 The word “NERF” was dyed orange, but the inside retained a little yellow in the form of thin strips.
 Dark blue outlines of varying widths appeared along the edges.
-The letters crawled over each other and were lined up diagonally, so the “N” was lower than the “F.” The font remains round, although the shape of the glyphs has changed noticeably.
+The letters crawled over each other and were lined up diagonally, so the “N” was lower than the “F.” The font remains round, although the glyphs have changed noticeably in shape.

 Additional geometric shapes have been added in the background: a yellow triangle and a light green rectangle.
 To the left of the brand name were seven orange-yellow lines that emphasized the energy of movement.
 The word “Official” was inscribed above the speed lines and partly above the letter “N.” The designers used a black font to imitate sloppy handwriting.
-All elements were on a turquoise background with a gradient.
+All elements were set against a turquoise gradient background.

 1992 – 1998

 In 1992, Nerf launched its first dart blaster.
 An identity update marked this event.
 Metamorphoses occurred with the brand name again: the letters were repainted yellow, separated (except for “ER”), tilted to the right, and aligned horizontally.
 The typeface lost its streamlined shape because the designers opted for a typeface with short, rectangular serifs.
-The dark outline of the lettering was combined with the black word “BRAND,” which was located just below.
+The dark outline of the lettering was paired with the black word “BRAND,” positioned just below.

 Symbolic elements have replaced the nonsensical set of geometric shapes.
 The blue circle represented the first Nerf toy, a polyurethane foam ball.
 The dark pink rectangle with artistic perforation depicted a flying dart fired from a blaster.